bykema/CSE111DataBase/README.md

 Small business inventory database.

 ### Owner Uses:
-Owner can add products to the store
+* Add products to the store
-Owner can remove the products from the store
+* Remove the products from the store
-Owner can work with and manage customer accounts
+* Work with and manage customer accounts
-Owner can manage suppliers and where/when the supply comes.
+* Manage suppliers and where/when the supply comes.

 ### Customer Uses:
-Customers can order from the product list.
+* Order from the product list.
-Customers can create an account with the store for future purchases.
+* Create an account with the store for future purchases.
-Customers can purchase from the product list.
+* Purchase from the product list.